cividi/whitepaper/README.md

 # Guiding principles

-At the launch of any new initiative it is important to state a set of principles clarifying the vision of management.
-As we are a Civic Tech initiative that strives to provoke and complement developments in the legal and political field, we are acutely aware of the role that governance plays in our idea - and are therefore following closely the developments of new ethical, philosophic and regulatory frameworks around the idea of 'humane' or responsible technology.
-Details are presented in the following ten guiding principles.
+We are a Civic Tech initiative that strives to provoke and complement developments in the legal and political field, acutely aware of the role that ethics and governance plays in our idea - and are therefore following closely the developments of philosophic and regulatory frameworks around the idea of 'humane' or responsible technology.
+Details of our management vision in this regard are presented in the following ten guiding principles.

 ### 1/10 Crowd-based